 And while optimism is linked to happiness, they are also quite distinct.
 “Happiness is an emotion, a feeling of contentment,” Dr Law adds.
 “You could still feel happy with a closed mindset, albeit a lot less than someone with a positive mindset.”

-And in daily life, optimistic people have also been shown to experience less stress and even perform better at tasks – because they created more positive energy.
+And in daily life, grateful and optimistic people have also been shown to experience less stress and even perform better at tasks – because they created more positive energy.

 But just because something is good for you, doesn’t mean you can always tap into it.
 “At times, life can feel like one big challenging moment, and it can be hard to remain optimistic,” acknowledges Carly Rowena, personal trainer, author and influencer.

-In fact, rather than being a fixed ‘trait’, optimism is something that can wax and wane throughout your life.
+In fact, rather than being a fixed ‘trait’, optimism and gratitude are things that can wax and wane throughout your life.
 “We experience a range of emotions each day and you can't stop your mind and body from feeling them all,” says Heneghan.
 “But you can stop them from escalating.
 You have to have the lows to have the highs.”

 Heneghan knows from experience that you can train your brain.
 She had been living with depression and anxiety for years, suffering from panic attacks and even being hospitalised due to stress.
 But after life coaching “opened my eyes to what my reality could look like,” she has learned techniques to help her enjoy the brighter side of life.
 “Through coaching, I was taught about mindfulness, which has been a huge factor in helping me come off anxiety medication.
 I now feel a general level of contentment every day,” she says.

-Here, Rowena and other experts share their tips for creating a more optimistic mindset, whatever life throws at you…
+Here, Rowena and other experts share their tips for creating a more optimistic and grateful mindset, whatever life throws at you…

 FIND YOUR BASELINE